top of page

 How old were you when you decided to become a writer?

 I first wanted to be a writer when I was a student at Eagle Rock Elementary School in Los Angeles, California, where I grew up.
-My teachers encouraged me and taught me to love all different kinds of reading and writing.
+My teachers invited poets into our classrooms every week, and we learned to love all different kinds of reading and writing.

 Which do you like better: writing novels or writing poetry?